McKean-Vlasov Stochastic Partial Differential Equations: Existence, Uniqueness and Propagation of Chaos: Proofs of Theorem and

-\textbf{ Acknowledgements} We would like to thank Professor Michael R\"{o}ckner for many helpful discussions and offering us insightful suggestions, in particular for the use of Jakubowski's version of the Skorokhod theorem.
+\textbf{ Acknowledgements} The authors would like to thank the referees for their very constructive suggestions and thank Professor Michael R\"{o}ckner for many helpful discussions and insightful suggestions, in particular for the use of Jakubowski's version of the Skorokhod theorem.